Quick Answer

 How much does Fly.io cost?

-Fly.io offers a free plan with 3 paid tiers from $29 to $300/month.
+Fly.io offers 4 pricing plans, starting with a free tier and scaling to custom enterprise pricing.
 Plans include Free Trial (free), Pay As You Go (custom pricing), Support: Scale at $29/month, Support: Premium at $99/month.

 Fly.io Pricing Overview

 Fly.io has 4 pricing plans, including a free tier.
-Paid plans range from $0 to $300/month.
+Paid plans range from $0 to $2,000/month.
 The Free Trial plan is free and is best for evaluating fly.io before committing to pay-as-you-go billing.
 The Pay As You Go plan requires contacting sales for a custom quote and is designed for developers and startups running production workloads who want granular cost control.
 The Support: Scale plan costs $29/month, best for growing teams that need reliable support slas on top of pay-as-you-go compute.
 The Support: Premium plan costs $99/month, best for production-critical applications requiring rapid incident response and hands-on support.

 There are at least 6 documented hidden costs beyond Fly.io's list price, including implementation, training, and add-on fees.

-This pricing was last verified in March 10, 2026 from 4 independent sources.
+This pricing was last verified in April 24, 2026 from 4 independent sources.

 Fly.io is an edge deployment platform that runs application containers close to users across 30+ global regions.
 Unlike traditional cloud platforms, Fly.io bills per second of actual resource usage with no minimum monthly seat fees — a single small VM costs under $2/month if left always-on.